AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

   This means a complete and valid VLMT (with forged total chain-weight) is impossible, which in turn makes fraud proofs easy to generate.
 }

+\todoDraftOnly{
+  reconsider:\\
-As a final point on this attack, in limited cases like this (where only one set of reflections needs validation), R can forgo fancy protocols provided that L and R share a simple and standardized way to record and verify reflected blocks.
+As a final point on this attack, in limited cases like this (where only one set of reflections needs validation), \cR can forgo fancy protocols provided that \cL and \cR share a simple and standardized way to record and verify reflected blocks.
-Chain R nodes already know R's state, so they can trivially generate merkle branches proving reflection of L blocks in R -- these are \emph{the same} branches that L uses in its PoRs.
+Chain \cR nodes already know \cR's state, so they can trivially generate merkle branches proving reflection of \cL blocks in \cR -- these are \emph{the same} branches that \cL uses in its PoRs.
-All that remains is, for each L header, the merkle branch proving reflection of R blocks in L.
+All that remains is, for each \cL header, the merkle branch proving reflection of \cR blocks in \cL.
-R nodes *already* know (and record) every R header they can find -- including invalid ones.
+\cR nodes *already* know (and record) every \cR header they can find -- including invalid ones.
-R headers are also implicitly rate-limited via R's difficulty adjustment algorithm, so there will rarely be more than a few R headers reflected by a single L block.
+\cR headers are also implicitly rate-limited via \cR's difficulty adjustment algorithm, so there will rarely be more than a few \cR headers reflected by a single \cL block.
-If a merkle root of L's reflections is accessible (e.g., as a field in L's header) then R nodes can \emph{quickly and exhaustively} check all possible combinations of reflected blocks.
+If a merkle root of \cL's reflections is accessible (e.g., as a field in \cL's header) then \cR nodes can \emph{quickly and exhaustively} check all possible combinations of reflected blocks.
-Under normal operation, R nodes should *always* find a matching merkle tree.
+Under normal operation, \cR nodes should *always* find a matching merkle tree.
-This might become an issue in the case of an active attack, but R nodes can fall back to explicitly recording and/or verifying those PoRs for the duration of the attack.
+This might become an issue in the case of an active attack, but \cR nodes can fall back to explicitly recording and/or verifying those PoRs for the duration of the attack.
+}

 #### Step 5.
 Mutual Reflection